typescript-cheatsheets/react/docs/basic/troubleshooting/types.md

 This solution works well as a workaround if you have less than a couple untyped modules.
 Anything more, you now have a ticking type-bomb in your hands.
 The only way of circumventing this problem would be to define the missing types for those untyped modules as explained in the following sections.

-### Typing untyped Hooks
+### Typing Exported Hooks

+Typing Hooks is just like typing pure functions.

-The following steps work under two assumptions.
+The following steps work under two assumptions:

 - You have already created a type declaration file as stated earlier in the section.
 - You have access to the source code - specifically the code that directly exports the functions you will be using.
 In most cases, it would be housed in an `index.js` file.